prpole/dissertation/chapter2/main.md

 a much more nuanced view of the human and a much more ambitious sense of the philosophical vision it implies.

-The early story forms a clear foundation for the later, canonical version.
+The earlier story forms a clear foundation for the later, canonical version.
 Both feature a man traveling alone in temperatures less than negative-sixty degrees (contrary to the advice of more experienced travelers) whose foot becomes soaked with water.
 In both, the man struggles to build a fire to dry himself out and stay alive, fighting the absolute numbness of his extremities to light birch-bark kindling with a book of matches.

-But there are differences in the key events as well, inviting a comparative reading.
+But there are differences in the key events of the two versions, inviting a comparative reading.
 In the earlier story, the man makes it back to camp with scars and an education.
 In the latter, he dies, and his canine companion (who does not appear in the former version) returns without him to "the other food-providers